Alternative Treatment Methods That May Not Be Worth the Headache

 One internet search will provide endless advice about alternative medical approaches, especially when it comes to migraine treatment.
 From vitamins to homeopathic remedies, exercises and essential oils, everyone swears that their solution works.
 But with all the clutter on the internet, you have a right to proceed with caution.
 To help you cut through the noise, we investigated some of the most common alternative migraine remedies to see which ones hold water.

 Alternative Migraine Remedies

 Magnesium: Found in many greens, nuts seeds and grains, magnesium is known to reduce stress, can help reduce migraine frequency, and has few side effects.
-Studies suggest magnesium supplementation can be helpful for migraine with aura and menstrual-related migraine.
-In fact, both the AAN and Canadian guidelines recommend its use for migraine prevention, either as oral magnesium citrate 400-600 mg daily or by eating more magnesium rich foods.
+Studies suggest magnesium supplementation can be helpful for migraine with aura and menstrual-related migraines.
+In fact, both the AAN and Canadian guidelines recommend its use for migraine prevention, either as oral magnesium citrate 400-600 mg daily or by eating more magnesium-rich foods.
 Doctor Says: Effective

 Homeopathic Migraine Treatment: The homeopathic theory says that if you take a minuscule amount of an element that causes symptoms like the symptoms that you are experiencing, your body will repair itself.
 Examples of this could be belladonna and other poisonous herbal substances.
 Tests have never proven homeopathy to work, and Britain is considering banning homeopathy from its National Health Service.
 Doctor says: Not effective

 Butterbur: Butterbur comes up regularly in migraine circles as an effective migraine treatment method—and studies support that it is effective for prevention in some patients.
 However, due to a rare but serious risk of liver toxicity, it has been removed from the market from some countries, and many headache experts in the US have stopped recommending its use.
 Doctor Says: Effective, but proceed with caution and know the risks